Living in Russia may seem a daunting prospect at first but this amazing country can offer expats a truly unique life experience.

 Spanning 9 different time zones, the Russian Federation is the largest country in the world and covers an area that is almost twice the size of that covered by the USA.
 It has an approximate population of 142 million people.

 Russia has a rich history and cultural heritage and this is reflected in its museums, architecture and monuments.
-The unspoilt countryside also offers expats an opportunity to enjoy natural wonders such as Lake Baikal and the beautiful mountains, deserts, rivers and forests.
+The countryside also offers expats an opportunity to enjoy natural wonders such as Lake Baikal and the beautiful mountains, deserts, rivers and forests.

 Russians are intensely proud of their rich culture and, when living in Russia, you may be invited to discuss their greatest artists, classical musicians and authors even in business situations, so brushing up on these beforehand could help you fit in.

-Russia is a country that is making significant economic progress and this is reflected in the amount of western businesses that are establishing a presence in the region.
+Russia is a country that is making significant economic progress and this is reflected in the number of western businesses that are establishing a presence in the region.
 Such developments have brought large numbers of expats into the country, many of whom base themselves in the busy cities of Moscow or St Petersburg.

-Living in Russia can be quite challenging.
+Life in Russia can be quite challenging.
 The climate is harsh and many cities have high levels of pollution.
 There is also a relatively high crime rate and a number of security issues to take into consideration.
 However, the majority of expats who do base themselves there are able to afford a high standard of living that allows them to live in gated developments that offer good levels of security.
 For such expats, issues pertaining to Russia’s bureaucracy and inefficient customer service have a greater impact on their day-to-day lives than the highly publicized security risks.

 The facilities available to expats living in Russia’s bigger cities are very good and there is a good availability of international schools and healthcare facilities.

-Russia is frequently referred to as Europe’s most expensive country in which to live and according to many analysts this is set to remain the case for quite some years to come.
-In the 2012 Mercer cost of living survey Moscow was named as the 4th most expensive city in the world for expats for the third year running.
+Russia is frequently referred to as Europe’s most expensive country in which to live and according to many analysts, this is set to remain the case for quite some years to come.
+In the 2012 Mercer cost of living survey, Moscow was named as the 4th most expensive city in the world for expats for the third year running.
 St. Petersburg rose one place in the rankings and was named as the 28th most expensive city in the world.

 The Expat Info Desk guide to living in Moscow contains a comprehensive list of all the costs of living in this European city, including groceries, eating and dining out, local and private transport, schools and education and a whole host of other living expenses.